SkafteNicki/dtu_mlops/s3_reproducibility/README.md

 </figure>

 Trustworthy ML is the idea that machine learning agents *can* be trusted.
 Take the example of a machine learning agent being responsible for medical diagnoses.
-It is s very clear that we need to be able to trust that the agent gives us the correct diagnosis for the system to work in practice.
+It is very clear that we need to be able to trust that the agent gives us the correct diagnosis for the system to work in practice.
 Reproducibility plays a big role here, because without we cannot be sure that the same agent deployed at two different hospitals will give the same diagnosis (given the same input).